top of page

 We prefer to send all information and communication electronically, preferably by email and text message (sms).
 You may remove your consent to receive electronic communication at any time by written notice.
 Neurokin Psychology does not currently have provisions to send hard copy correspondence by mail.

-Therapy Fees
+Therapy and Therapy Fees

-If payment is covered by a third party payer (apart from NDIS), you will be required to pay up front and organise a reimbursement from your funding body after the session.
+You will be required to pay up front and organise a reimbursement from your funding body after the session.
 Neurokin Psychology does not bill third parties directly for your consultation.

 Cancellation fees for therapy clients are as follows: